Nisgaʼa language

-Nisga’a (also Nisg̱a’a, Nass, Nisgha, Nishka, Niska, Nishga, Nisqa’a) is an indigenous language of northwestern British Columbia.
-It is a part of the language family generally called Tsimshianic, although some Nisga'a people resent the precedence the term gives to Coast Tsimshian.
-Nisga’a is very closely related to Gitxsan.
-Indeed, many linguists regard Nisga’a and Gitksan as dialects of a single Nass–Gitksan language.
+Nisgaʼa (also Nisg̱aʼa, Nass, Nisgha, Nishka, Niska, Nishga, Nisqaʼa) is an Indigenous language of northwestern British Columbia.
+It is a part of the language family generally called Tsimshianic, although some Nisgaʼa people resent the precedence the term gives to Coast Tsimshian.
+Nisgaʼa is very closely related to Gitxsan.
+Indeed, many linguists regard Nisgaʼa and Gitksan as dialects of a single Nass–Gitksan language.
 The two are generally treated as distinct languages out of deference to the political separation of the two groups.

 History and usage

-Like almost all other First Nations languages of British Columbia, Nisga’a is an endangered language.
+Like almost all other First Nations languages of British Columbia, Nisgaʼa is an endangered language.
 In the 2018 Report on the Status of B.C.
 First Nations Languages, there were 311 fluent speakers and 294 active language learners reported in a population of 6,113.

-Anglican missionary James Benjamin McCullagh conducted much early linguistic work in Nisga’a, preparing translations of parts of the Bible and Book of Common Prayer published in 1890, as well as a Nisga’a primer for students published in 1897.
+Anglican missionary James Benjamin McCullagh conducted much early linguistic work in Nisgaʼa, preparing translations of parts of the Bible and Book of Common Prayer published in 1890, as well as a Nisgaʼa primer for students published in 1897.
 These were published by the Society for Promoting Christian Knowledge (SPCK).
 These items included some portions of Scripture.

-Other notable documentation of the Nisga'a language include "A Short Practical Dictionary of the Gitksan Language" compiled by Bruce Rigsby and Lonnie Hindle, published in 1973 in Volume 7, Issue 1 of Journal of Northwest Anthropology.
-In this dictionary, Rigsby created a simple alphabet for Nisga'a that is widely used today.
+Other notable documentation of the Nisgaʼa language include "A Short Practical Dictionary of the Gitksan Language" compiled by Bruce Rigsby and Lonnie Hindle, published in 1973 in Volume 7, Issue 1 of Journal of Northwest Anthropology.
+In this dictionary, Rigsby created a simple alphabet for Nisgaʼa that is widely used today.